zakqwy/zakqwy.github.io/electronics.md

 ---

 # Electronics
-A selection of personal electronics projects from the last few years.
+A selection of electronics projects from the last few years.

 ## cyborg ring (2017-present)